FIWARE/test.Functional/API.test/apps.ApplicationMashup/6.4.1/README.md

 > `sudo nano /etc/hosts`

-and add KeyRock IP of previous VM with **wirecloud** alias according to your instance:
+and add WireCloud IP of previous VM with **wirecloud** alias according to your instance:

 > `192.168.111.38 wirecloud`

 Copy in the **/tmp/** folder the **WireCloud-6.4.1.jmx** file.

-Please copy also the auth-token.sh file (provided in this folder) in /home/ubuntu/ folder and edit it using the Client Id and Client Secret values above.
+Please copy also the `auth-token.sh` file (provided in this folder) in `/home/ubuntu` folder and edit it using the Client ID and Client Secret values above.

 > `cd /home/ubuntu/`